bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 | `14`              | ![](images/date/d/date-alpha-entry-7.png) |
 | `2ND }`           | ![](images/date/d/date-alpha-entry-8.png) |

-### Menu Initializer Entry
+### Menu Assisted Entry

 The key sequence `ALPHA D 2ND {` is cumbersome to type on the TI-83+/84+ keyboard because the letters are arranged alphabetically instead of a QWERTY layout.
 Also, the color of the ALPHA letters can be difficult to read on some of the TI-83+/84+ models under low light conditions.

-The Menu Initializer Entry method allows entry of DATE objects without using the `ALPHA` key at all.
+The Menu Assisted Entry method allows entry of DATE objects without using the `ALPHA` key at all.
 Under each DATE object menu folder, the first menu key causes the initializer sequence of that particular object to be sent directly into the input buffer.